thejonanshow/kubecon_webinar/README.md

 - Send Prometheus data to New Relic

 These instructions assume you're using OSX.
 If you adapt them for another operating system please pull request your changes so future users will have a better time.

+In order to collect the data from your cluster you'll need a [New Relic account](http://bit.ly/NRKubecon).
+The free tier is fine, you won't need a credit card.

 # Preparing your Raspberry Pis